 Despite a tumultuous relationship with city officials during his lifetime, Voltaire died a hero.
 Since his passing, the respected yet polarizing reputation of the real-life François-Marie Arouet, better known as Voltaire, has solidified into that of a legitimate national treasure.

 To get even more specific, Voltaire’s brain and heart were boiled in alcohol to solidify them for all eternity.
-This, actually, was common practice for someone of Voltaire’s stature at the time.
-Then, these two most important organs were relegated to identical marble likenesses of the alternately beloved and reviled Enlightenment philosopher.
+This, actually, was common practice at the time for someone of Voltaire’s stature.
+These two most important organs were relegated to identical marble likenesses of the alternately beloved and reviled Enlightenment philosopher.

 His heart ended up in the hands of the Marquis de Villette, who placed it in a metal box in a room emblazoned with the words,”His spirit is everywhere, his heart is here.”After purchasing an estate at Ferney, Villette converted the heart-in-a-metal-box into a situation that involved a pyramid, a casket on a velvet cushion, and 40-some-odd portraits of Voltaire’s favorite humans in life, gazing at his dead heart.